16 Top-Rated Tourist Attractions in Dublin

 5 Kildare Street Museums and Houses of Parliament

 From the Little Museum of Dublin, a saunter past the legendary Shelbourne Hotel will take you to the top of Kildare Street, home to the Irish Parliament (Dáil Éireann) on the left hand side.
-The parliament building was originally known as Kildare House after James Fitzgerald, the Earl of Kildare, who commissioned it to be built in 1745.
-Fitzgerald set out to create the stateliest of Dublin Georgian mansions to reflect his eminent position in Irish society.
-On becoming Duke of Leinster in 1766, the house was renamed Leinster House.
+The parliament building was once known as Kildare House after James Fitzgerald, the Earl of Kildare, who commissioned its construction in 1745 and set out to create a grand Georgian mansion to reflect his loft social status.
+When he became Duke of Leinster in 1766, the house was renamed Leinster House.
 On the opposite side is a branch of the National Museum of Ireland (Archaeology) with outstanding permanent exhibitions including Ireland's Gold, Prehistoric Ireland, the Viking Collection, and the Treasury, including the magnificent Ardagh Chalice.
 If you're interested in literature you should visit the National Library close by, which has a permanent W.B.
 Yeats exhibition.

 Hours: National Museum (Archaeology) open 10am-5pm Tuesday-Saturday, 2-5pm Sunday